St. Patrick's Church—An Irish Blessing

 This church on the hill has served St. Patrick's long-standing congregation since 1946

-The “silver-tongued orator, Reverend George Gleason, arrived in June 1961.
-During this period, the Holy Rosary parish in Cylon merged with St. Patrick’s.
-When Father Gleason attended the University of Minnesota in 1965, the Reverend Peter Maak attended to St. Patrick’s and served the Carmelite Nuns in Hudson.
+The "silver-tongued orator, Reverend George Gleason, arrived in June 1961.
+During this period, the Holy Rosary parish in Cylon merged with St. Patrick's.
+When Father Gleason attended the University of Minnesota in 1965, the Reverend Peter Maak attended St. Patrick's and served the Carmelite Nuns in Hudson.

 The Reverend John Tomre became pastor in 1965 and made Erin his home until October 1978.
-After that, Erin became a mission church of the Immaculate Conception parish in New Richmond, under Reverend Daniel Dahlberg and Assistant Reverend Brian DuBois.
+After that, Erin became a mission church of the Immaculate Conception parish in New Richmond under Reverend Daniel Dahlberg and Assistant Reverend Brian DuBois.

 Father James Brinkman